pinglab-intern/CardioKG/README.md

 ### Title:
-***Developing Graph Neural Network (GNN) model over Knowledgegraph in the interface of Cardiovascular Disease (CVD) and Oxidative Stress (OS)***.
+***Developing Graph Neural Network (GNN) model over the Knowledgegraph in the interface of Cardiovascular Disease (CVD) and Oxidative Stress (OS)***.

 ### Description:
-This project includes the development of Graph neural Network model with Knowledgegraph in the interface of the Cardiovascular Diseases and Oxidative Stress.
+This project includes the development of Graph Neural Network (GNN) model with knowledgegraph in the interface of the Cardiovascular Diseases (CVD) and Oxidative Stress (OS).
+Previous projet on "Building Knowledgegraph in the interface of the Cardiovascular Diseases and Oxidative Stress" has sufficiently provided the required data and data schima for building heterogeneous graph representation.
+One need to convert the knowledge graph into graph embedding so that it can us used for Graph Neural Network model.
+In general, GNN offers the three different prdiction models (1) node prediction, (2) Link prediction (3) graph classification.
+We are particularly interested in building the model for 'Link prediction' between CVD and OS terms.

 ### Project Walkthrough:
 1. Understand the schema, data content and development of the knowledgegraph in the interface of Cardiovascular Disease and Oxidative Stress from previous project.